Joint Research on the Caspian seal in Kazakhstan

 Another important area of activity is to ensure the safe passage of icebreakers for the Caspian seals to the Kashagan field during the formation of ice cover in the Northern Caspian.
 In order to further apply measures for mitigating the impact of icebreaking operations on seals, as well as to form a scientific data base for their conservation, NCOC N.V. carries out the following work in winter, involving KAAE and other organizations: the monitoring of icebreakers impact on the Caspian seals in areas of their concentration; the detection of seal haul-out sites in the areas of icebreakers transiting, using aerial reconnaissance and laying the icebreaker routes away from haul-out sites.
 Thanks to the observers on board icebreakers, who correct the passage of vessels away from seal concentrations, the risk of encounters with seals is significantly reduced – up to 20% (compared to the route proposed as a result of aerial reconnaissance).
 And if aerial reconnaissance can show the presence of 160 thousand seals on ice, then during navigation, due to bypassing their haul-outs from the icebreaker, only about 300-400 Caspian seals are recorded.
 Cartographic material is also prepared for each aerial reconnaissance flight based on current data on ice conditions and the presence of seals.
 Specialists assess the effectiveness of previously developed measures to reduce the impact of icebreaking vessel traffic on the Caspian seal population, prepare recommendations to improve these measures, and carry out other work.

-In 2022, with the financial support of NCOC N.V. and the Committee of Fisheries of the Ministry of Ecology, Geology and Natural Resources of the Republic of Kazakhstan, KAAE started developing a NSJ (Natural Scientific Justification) to organize a nature reserve in the Kazakhstani sector of the Caspian Sea, which will ensure the protection of the Caspian seal haul-out sites and places for other vulnerable species of marine fauna and flora.
+In 2022, with the financial support of NCOC N.V. and Fisheries Committee of Kazakhstan, KAAE started developing a NSJ (Natural Scientific Justification) to organize a nature reserve in the Kazakhstani sector of the Caspian Sea, which will ensure the protection of the Caspian seal haul-out sites and places for other vulnerable species of marine fauna and flora.
 The development of TEJ (Technical and Economic Justification) is scheduled for 2023.

 NCOC N.V. is creating a popular science film “The Caspian Seal” with the involvement of film industry professionals.
 The film is based on important information about the life of seals, obtained during its comprehensive study using modern methods, satellite technologies widely used in world practice.
 Many unique shots have been filmed directly during the field study of seals in the Kazakhstani and Russian waters of the Northern Caspian.
 The film also uses special footage from airplanes, helicopters, unmanned aerial vehicles and icebreakers, made during the research by scientists from Kazakhstan and Russia.